Madhu-712/Hack-to-skill-cohort-1/Hackathon/README.md

-# SweetTreats Marketing Intelligence System
+# 🍰 SweetTreats Marketing Intelligence System (Hackathon)
 An AI-powered analytics and support system designed to synthesize social media performance and automate marketing strategy for SweetTreatsBakeryoperations.

 ## Project Overview